adabru/BleWinrtDll/readme.md

 > Q: I try to read data but nothing is returned.

 This dll doesn't implement ReadValue.
 You can add it yourself, see https://github.com/adabru/BleWinrtDll/issues/45#issuecomment-1479295183 .
 This dll implements SubscribeValue.
-After the subscription you can poll for data updates.
+After the subscription, you can poll for data updates.

 > Q: Sending data to the device does not work.

-Try replacing `WriteWithoutResponse` with `WriteWithResponse` (https://github.com/adabru/BleWinrtDll/issues/66#issuecomment-2159524703).
+Try replacing `WriteWithoutResponse` with `WriteWithResponse`, see https://github.com/adabru/BleWinrtDll/issues/66#issuecomment-2159524703.

 > Q: I want to run it on HoloLens 2.

 You need specific configuration for that.
 See https://github.com/adabru/BleWinrtDll/issues/23 on how to do that.

+> Q: The connection only works the first time.
+Further connection attempts result in errors, even when restarting the app.

+Make sure you call `BleApi.Quit()` to free the connection.
+You can try disabling and enabling your Bluetooth hardware to clear active handles.

+> Q: I want to disconnect from a single device.

+This dll only implements the disconnect from all devices.
+If you need to disconnect from a single device, see https://github.com/adabru/BleWinrtDll/issues/70#issuecomment-2857922743.

 ## Alternatives
 [win32 Bluetooth API](https://docs.microsoft.com/en-us/windows/win32/api/_bluetooth/), as used by <https://github.com/DerekGn/WinBle> (thanks to david-sackstein).